 Consider carefully which degree programme suits your preferences and also explore a possible alternative.

 In the period following 16 January your admission request will be evaluated for the degree programme(s) of your choice.
-Qualified candidates proceed to the selection rounds and will be selected on the basis of (grade) results (in the period until 15 January 2017) and the achieved results/scores of the tests during the selection procedures.
+Qualified candidates proceed to the selection rounds and will be selected on the basis of (grade) results and the achieved results/scores of the tests during the selection procedures.
 Some entrance exams will require you to travel to the university, others can be taken online.

 In March and April the final selection of prospective students will be made and the successful applicants are awarded a conditional offer.